 - The County shall bear the reasonable costs and expenses, if any, of its panel member and those of the third panel member unless the grievant objects.
 Upon objection, the reasonable costs and expenses of the third panel member shall be shared equally between the County and the grievant.

-- The panel shall promptly set the date, time, and location for hearing the grievance and shall notify the parties.
+- Human Resources will coordinate with the members of the panel and the parties and will promptly set the date, time, and location for hearing the grievance and shall notify the parties.

 - The Director of Human Resources or his designee shall provide the panel with copies of the grievance record prior to the hearing and shall provide the grievant with a list of the documents furnished to the panel.